yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 ## Start and stop the API Gateway

-This section describes how to start and stop the Node Manager and the gateway instance on the command line, on all platforms.
-It also describes how to start the Policy Studio graphical tool.
-For details on the gateway components and concepts, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).
+This section describes how to start and stop the Node Manager and the API Gateway instance on the command line.
+It also describes how to start Policy Studio.

-You can also start and stop gateway instances using the API Gateway Manager web console.
+You can also start and stop API Gateway instances using API Gateway Manager.
 For more details, see [Manage API Gateway instances](/docs/apigtw_admin/managetopology#manage-api-gateway-instances).

 ### Prerequisites

-Before you can start the gateway, you must first create a new domain that includes a gateway instance.
+Before you can start API Gateway, you must first create a new domain that includes a gateway instance.
 If you installed the QuickStart tutorial, a sample API Gateway domain is automatically configured in your installation.
 Otherwise, you must create a new domain.
 For more details, see [Configure an API Gateway domain](/docs/apigtw_admin/makegateway).

-If you are using Apache Cassandra, before starting the gateway, you must first ensure that Cassandra is running.
+If you are using Apache Cassandra, before starting API Gateway, you must first ensure that Cassandra is running.
 For details on installing and running Cassandra, see the
 [API Gateway Installation Guide](/docs/apigtw_install/).

 ### Set passphrases

 By default, data is stored unencrypted in the API Gateway configuration store.
 However, you can encrypt certain sensitive information such as passwords and private keys using a passphrase.
 When the passphrase has been set, this encrypts the API Gateway configuration data.

-You must enter the passphrase when connecting to the gateway configuration data (for example, using the Policy Studio, or when the API Gateway starts up).
+You must enter the passphrase when connecting to the configuration data (for example, using the Policy Studio, or when the API Gateway starts up).
 For more details on configuring this passphrase, see [Configure an API Gateway encryption passphrase](/docs/apigtw_security/general_passphrase#set-passphrases).

 ### Start the Node Manager